dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-projects.md

 ### Search with selectors

-You can also search with [selectors](/reference/node-selection/methods) within the full-screen lineage graph using the input bar in the upper-right hand corner.
+You can search with [selectors](/reference/node-selection/methods) within the full lineage graph using the search bar.
 Below are the selectors currently available in dbt Explorer:

 - `fqn:` &mdash; Find resources by [file or fully qualified name](/reference/node-selection/methods#the-fqn-method).
 This selector is the search bar's default.
 If you want to use the default, it's unnecessary to add `fqn:` before the search term.
 - `source:` &mdash; Find resources by a specified [source](/reference/node-selection/methods#the-source-method).